-Whenever we take a snapshot in VMware workstation it keeps that particular state in a separate VMDK file.
-The virtual machine will be working from that file and any changes inside the guest OS will be added to the snapshot file.
+Whenever we take a snapshot in the VMware workstation, it keeps that particular state in a separate VMDK file.
+The virtual machine will work from that file, and any changes inside the guest OS will be added to the snapshot file.
 Sometimes we have to merge these files to the original base file or delete these snapshot files.
-In this guide, let me explain how to merge snapshots in VMware Workstation.
+In this guide, let me show you how to merge snapshots in VMware Workstation.
 Also this process is called ‘Snapshot Consolidation.’

 How Do Snapshots work in VMware?

-Taking a snapshot before doing any update or testing or major changes is the best way to protect a VM in production or test environment.
+Taking a snapshot before any upgrade or major changes is the best way to protect a VM in a production or test environment.
 Each snapshot keeps separate VMDK files under the working folder.
-We can’t use these separate Snapshot disk files alone (without original base VMDK, previous snapshots and configuration files) in any of the desktop virtualization software including VMware and VirtualBox.
+We can’t use only certain Snapshot disk files alone without the original base VMDK, previous snapshots, and configuration files in any desktop virtualization software, including VMware and VirtualBox.

 Good question!
-It is one of the good practices to keep important system states of virtual machine (For example, before any updates, major installations, experiments and for backup purpose too) as snapshots.
-But after a few days of using the VM, the previous version of VM the snapshots become invalid.
-We will not need them any more to restore and revert back the VM to the previous state.
-Here are the reasons why we need to delete and merge snapshots in VMware workstation:
+It is one of the good practices to keep important system states of the virtual machines as snapshots before any major changes.
+But after a few days of using the VM, the snapshot becomes invalid.
+We will not need them anymore to restore and revert back the VM to the previous state.
+Here are the reasons why we need to delete and merge snapshots in the VMware workstation:

-2) To get some disk space on the host computer.
+- To release some disk space on the host computer.

-4) To use virtual machine in other virtualization software such as VirtualBox or Hyper-V. These programs will not detect VMware snapshot technology.
-So, the current machine’s state shout be merged to the single base VMDK file before converting to VDI or VHD.
+- To use or migrate virtual machines in other virtualization software such as VirtualBox or Hyper-V. These programs will not detect VMware snapshot technology.
+So, the current machine’s state should be merged to the single base VMDK file before converting to VDI or VHD/VHDX.

-5) To export, import and share the Virtual machine’s disk file.
+- To export, import, and share the Virtual machine’s disk file.
 It is recommended to migrate/move a VM in a single virtual hard disk file.

 How to Merge Snapshots in VMware Workstation?

-It’s simple, just delete them in VMware snapshot manager 🙂
+It’s simple, just delete them in the VMware snapshot manager.

 Once we delete a snapshot in Snapshot Manager, it will merge with the previous snapshot file.
-So, if you have multiple snapshots between the first base VM and current state (You Are Here), you need to delete them all to merge the current state of the VM to original VMDK file.
+So, if you have multiple snapshots between the first base VM and the current state (You Are Here), you need to delete all of them to merge the current state of the VM to the original VMDK file.

 Important Note: DO NOT delete VMDK files directly in Windows Explorer.

-Go to snapshot manager of the particular virtual machine.
+Go to the snapshot manager of the particular virtual machine.
 Select the point and press delete.

 Explanation in our Example:

 - The three snapshots (marked as B) with the lock symbol are connected to some other cloned VMs.
-Some virtual machines are created with these snapshots and running differently.
-These snapshots are base of those VMs and it is called ‘Linked Clones‘.
+Some virtual machines are created with these snapshots and run differently.
+These snapshots are the base for those VMs, and it is called ‘Linked Clones‘.
 If I delete them, those machines will stop working.

 - If I delete D, it will merge with C. You can’t revert back any snapshot deletion, so think twice before pressing the delete button.

-- If our purpose is to merge B, C and D to A which is having base original VMDK file, then delete all (B, C, D) one by one.
+- If our purpose is to merge B, C, and D to A, which is having base original VMDK file, then delete all (B, C, D) one by one.
 It will remove all snapshot VMDK files and add the changes to the original file.
-So the current state of VM E will go to next to A.
+So the current state of VM E will go next to A.

-Capturing a snapshot usually takes less time, but when it comes to deleting it, it takes more time, because it should merge with the previous file.
-Be patient.
+Capturing a snapshot usually takes less time, but when it comes to deleting it, it takes more time because it should merge with the previous file.

-There are few methods available to merge snapshot files without deleting, but it is slightly complicated and required additional tools.
-I find these are the simple and easy steps to merge snapshots in VMware workstation on Windows or macOS hosts.
+A few methods are available to merge snapshot files without deleting them, but it is slightly complicated and requires additional tools.
+These are the simple and easy steps to merge snapshots in a VMware workstation on Windows/Linux or macOS hosts.